herrkraatz/react-native-styling/README.md

 - This is NOT an in-depth tutorial, just an overview.
 - We do NOT talk about Global Styling (with Custom Components), Animations, and Image Handling.
-- BUT it should give a good overview of the main topics of React Native Styling :-)
+- BUT it should give a good first overview of the main topics of React Native Styling :-)

 ## Table of Contents